Blood pressure monitors for home

-Your doctor may ask you to keep track of your blood pressure at home.
+Your health care provider may ask you to keep track of your blood pressure at home.
 To do this, you will need to get a home blood pressure monitor.
 The monitor you choose should be of good quality and fit well.

-A digital device will also have a cuff that wraps around your arm.
+- A digital device will also have a cuff that wraps around your arm.
 To inflate the cuff, you may need to use a rubber squeeze ball.
 Other kinds will inflate automatically when you push a button.

 Victor RG.
 Systemic hypertension: mechanisms and diagnosis.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+In: Mann DL, Zipes DP, Libby P, et al. eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 45.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 43.